 Shea Butter in Skincare

 Shea Butter has emollient properties that have a quality that smooths and softens the skin.
-Naturally, Shea Butter is similar to creams like cocoa butter and other emollients.
-Shea Butter is commonly used for the treatment of dry skin and other skin conditions like eczema, a pruritic chronic inflammatory skin disease.
-When patients have eczema, they suffer from an epidermal barrier dysfunction and reduced fatty acids.
-Since Shea Butter is a naturally fatty extract, it helps replenish the skin and is often considered the first line of defence in treating skin conditions like eczema.
+Naturally, Shea Butter is similar to creams like Cocoa Butter and other emollients.
+Shea Butter is commonly used for the treatment of dry skin and other skin conditions.
+Since Shea Butter is a naturally fatty extract, it helps replenish the skin and is often considered the first line of defense in treating skin conditions.

 Shea Butter is a natural anti-aging remedy that is used to treat wrinkles, fine lines, and pigmentation that usually appears after the age of 30.
 This is possible because Shea Butter moisturizes and hydrates the skin, allowing it to maintain its elasticity and bounce back.